-BIOS Error Beep Codes
+BIOS POST Error Codes

-During the POST (Power-On Self-Test) routines, which are performed at each system boot, errors may occur.
+During the POST (Power-On Self-Test) routines, which are performed each time the system is powered on, errors may occur.

-Non-fatal errors are those which, in most cases, allow the system to continue to boot.
+Non-fatal errors are those which, in most cases, allow the system to continue the boot-up process.
 The error messages normally appear on the screen.

-Fatal errors will not allow the system to continue with bootup procedure.
+Fatal errors will not allow the system to continue the boot-up procedure.
 If a fatal error occurs, you should consult with your system manufacturer for possible repairs.